ObsidianLabs/Black-IDE/README.md

 ### Post-installation steps for Linux

-EthereumStudio Studio uses `inotify` by default on Linux to monitor directories for changes.
+Ethereum Studio uses `inotify` by default on Linux to monitor directories for changes.
 Users will need to increase the amount of inotify watchers to ensure the filetree is refreshed properly.

 To increase inotify watchers at boot, execute the following command in Terminal: